Which European Airlines Allow Dogs in the Cabin in 2023?

 Transavia and Transavia France operate flights from multiple airports in the Netherlands and France to a wide range of destinations in Western and Central Europe, Africa and the Middle East, many seasonal.

-Pet dogs and cats are allowed in the cabin, with the usual weight limit of 8kg, including carrier (plus pets up to 75kg in the hold).
-There is a charge of €45 per flight for pets in the cabin.
+Pet dogs and cats are allowed in the cabin, with the usual weight limit of 8kg, including a soft carrier, which should be no larger than 40 x 30 x 24cm.
+There is a charge of €50 per flight for pets in the cabin on flight numbers starting with HV, or between €60 and €160 on flight numbers starting with TO.

 Read their full Pet Policy.